ThakeeNathees/pocketlang/README.md

 See [build documentation](https://thakeenathees.github.io/pocketlang/getting-started-build-from-source.html#using-a-build-script)
 for using an optional build script (Makefile, batch script for MSVC, SCons found in the `build/` directory).
-It can be build from source easily without any depencency, or additional requirenments except for a c99 compatible compiler.
+It can be build from source easily without any dependencies, or additional requirements except for a c99 compatible compiler.
 It can be compiled with the following command.

 #### GCC